Regional Transit Services Commission

 This consideration will be based on data, costing and mapping of current local transit systems provided by each of the participating municipalities.

+Municipalities who chose to join will jointly sponsor a proposal to the Government of Alberta to establish the Commission under Provincial Regulation.
 The Government of Alberta must approve the new Commission before it can begin operation, tentatively by 2022.

 In September 2017, City of Edmonton and City of St. Albert Councils signed a Memorandum of Understanding (MOU) to begin taking steps to develop a Regional Transit Services Commission.
 The other 11 Edmonton Metropolitan Region communities joined in October 2018.